Hiking in Uganda: Best Mountains to Climb

 To organize a guided tour of Mount Moroto, get in touch with Kara-Tunga Tours.

-If you’re looking for walking safari in Uganda, Lake Mburo should not be skipped on your road trip.
-The park lies en-route in between Bwindi and Queen Elizabeth National Park and Kampala.
-If you’d like to get off your feet, there are also options to see the park by horseback or on mountain bikes.
+Walk among the zebra's in Lake Mburo National Park - If you’re looking for walking safari in Uganda, Lake Mburo should not be skipped on your road trip.
+Coking from Kampala, the park lies en-route in between Bwindi and Queen Elizabeth National.
+If you’d like to get off your feet, there are also options to explore the park by horseback or on mountain bikes.

 You’ll need a guide to be able to access some of the key sites and to enjoy coffee tours.
 Think of it as a nice way to support the local landowners and community.